 In addition, if you are receiving ''Extra Help'' to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+(Please refer to the plan's "Drug Guide" or call Customer Care for more information.
+Phone numbers for Customer Care are printed on the back cover of this booklet.)
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)